-Sadly, many of the other wives mentioned in scripture aren’t model supportive partners.
+Sadly, many of the other wives mentioned in scripture aren’t model partners.
 Remember Abraham’s wife, Sarah – too impatient to wait on God’s timing for a promised child; or Lot’s wife – too tied the the comforts of Sodom to fix her eyes on the one who came to rescue; or David’s wife, Michal – too concerned with maintaining her royal image to engage in joy-filled worship.
-And then of course, Adam’s wife, Eve, who was too curious about what God might have withheld from them to stay the course and obey.
+And then, Adam’s wife, Eve, who was too curious about what God might have withheld from them to stay the course and obey.

 I want to be as faithful, industrious, resourceful, creative and loyal as Noah’s wife.